Publication Ethics

 1. Acknowledgments: Anyone who does not meet the authorship criteria but have provided technical help, institutional/department head who provided general support, or medical writers who assisted with the preparation of the manuscript content, should be acknowledged.
 If the authors have no one to acknowledge, kindly mention “Not applicable” in this section in the manuscript and write.
 Submissions by anyone other than one of the authors will not be considered.

-4. Changes to authorship : Authors are strongly advised to ensure the correct author group, the Corresponding Author, and the order of authors at submission.
+4. Changes to authorship: Authors are strongly advised to ensure the correct author group, the Corresponding Author, and the order of authors at submission.
 Changes of authorship by adding or deleting authors, and/or changes in Corresponding Author, and/or changes in the sequence of authors are not accepted after acceptance of a manuscript, but in some cases it may be warranted.
 Reasons for these changes in authorship should be explained.
 Approval of the change during revision is at the discretion of the Editor-in-Chief.

 5. Authorship issues or disputes: In the case of an authorship dispute during peer review or after acceptance and publication, the Journal will not be in a position to investigate or adjudicate.
 Authors will be asked to resolve the dispute themselves.
 If they are unable the Journal reserves the right to withdraw a manuscript from the editorial process or in case of a published paper raise the issue with the authors’ institution(s) and abide by its guidelines.

-Noted : Though the list is quite exhaustive, it is mandatory and important that the authors declare all the above-mentioned statements to avoid un-submission of the manuscript.
+Noted: It is mandatory and important that the authors declare all the above-mentioned statements to avoid un-submission of the manuscript.
 These declarations ensure ethical publication practices involving transparency and integrity in the publication of the manuscript.

 PLAGIARISM